Combinatorial chemistry: Deconvolution of tethered combinatorial libraries

-If the peptides are not cleaved from the solid support we deal with a mixture of beads, each bead containing a single peptide.
+If the peptides are not cleaved from the solid support, it can lead to a mixture of beads, each bead containing a single peptide.
 Smith and his colleagues showed earlier that peptides could be tested in tethered form, too.
 This approach was also used in screening peptide libraries.
 The tethered peptide library was tested with a dissolved target protein.
 The beads to which the protein was attached were picked out, removed the protein from the bead then the tethered peptide was identified by sequencing.
 A somewhat different approach was followed by Taylor and Morken.
 They used infrared thermography to identify catalysts in non-peptide tethered libraries.
 The method is based on the heat that is evolved in the beads that contain a catalyst when the tethered library immersed into a solution of a substrate.
-When the beads are examined through an infrared microscope the catalyst containing beads appear as bright spots and can be picked out.
+When the beads are examined through an infrared microscope, the catalyst containing beads appear as bright spots and can be picked out.